 If your itinerary does not leave you enough time to immerse yourself in the nature of Mt.
 Hiko or Kawara, go for a walk in Ohori Park while staying in Fukuoka.

 Like a small oasis in the middle of the city, the park was landscaped in the beginning of the 20th century around Fukuoka’s old castle moats.
-I found it very peaceful and relaxing atmosphere, on a weekday morning in September, with a few runners and cyclists as only company.
+I found it very peaceful and relaxing atmosphere, on a weekday morning in September, with a few runners and cyclists as my only company.

-Shaped in a circle with a large pond at its center, it is very pleasant to walk around it and through it via the small island in the middle and its Japanese bridges.
+Shaped in a circle with a large pond at its center, it is very pleasant to walk around it and via the small island in the middle and its Japanese bridges.
 The water is clear and calm which makes for the perfect mirror reflecting the city skyline in the distance.

 Spending the night in Fukuoka at Stand by Me

-To spend the night in Fukuoka, or even just the evening, go to Stand by Me, located just a few minutes by foot from Ohori Park.
+If you’re spending the night in Fukuoka, or even just the evening, go to Stand by Me, located just a few minutes by foot from Ohori Park.
 This new hostel concept opened its doors last year, in June.

 All the izakaya classics are on the menu, sometimes slightly re-imagined with a Stand by Me touch (I tasted for example a yuzu sour instead of the usual lemon sour, a shochu based cocktail with citrus and soda).
 The place is rather small and lively, and I bet you will end up talking to your table neighbors at some point or another during the night!

-After a good night sleep, you will find a whole other ambiance, a much quieter one, at the bar where you can go to get your breakfast.
+After a good night’s sleep, you will find a whole other ambiance, a much quieter one, at the bar where you can go to get your breakfast.
 Either savory and Japanese or sweet and in a Western style, you can enjoy it while looking at people passing by or while reading the map designed by Stand by Me with all the best shops and cafés in town.